corona-warn-app/cwa-server/docs/architecture-overview.md

 ![Overview Diagram](./images/v4.png)

 1. CWA Server: Handles submission and aggregation/distribution of diagnosis keys and configuration files.
-2. Verification Backend: Deals with test result verification and issues TANs.
-This backend is managed and deployed separately.
+2. Verification Server: Deals with test result verification and issues TANs.
+This server is managed and deployed separately.
 The repository for those components will be opened up to the community soon.

 This document outlines the CWA Server components, which are part of this repository.
 For the full architectural